Mockhorn Island Wildlife Management Area: History

-Even though the Cushman's farm was nearly self-sufficient, life on the remote island was not easy.
+Even though the Cushman farm was nearly self-sufficient, life on the remote island was not easy.
 The farm was off grid and only accessible by boat.
 Swarms of mosquitos and biting flies caused the cattle to often stay over their backs in the water during the warmer months.
 Nor'easters and hurricanes resulted in storm surges that periodically flooded the island and poisoned the fields with salt water.
 The attempt to farm the marshy land ultimately failed and after Larimer Cushman's death in 1948, his widow sold the island to T.A.D.
 Jones.
 Jones, a college football coach turned businessman used the compound for nearly a decade to entertain guests including military and political leaders who were flown in by helicopter for duck hunting trips.
 Jones died in 1957 and Mockhorn Island was acquired in 1959 by the Commonwealth of Virginia for use as a wildlife management area.